-The initial accommodation determination from the Office of Accommodative Services may be modified for any number of reasons.
+The initial accommodation determination from Accommodative Services may be modified for any number of reasons.
 Some common reasons for changing the initial accommodation determination are:

-- The faculty member teaching the course determines that providing the accommodation would fundamentally alter an essential element of the course, and, upon consultation with the Office of Accommodative Services, comes to an agreement about the new arrangement; - The student tries the accommodation and it is not effective for access: - The student requests a different accommodation, provided it is reasonable and appropriate; - The student does not accept the initial accommodation determination of the Office of Accommodative Services and successfully grieves the issue.
+- The faculty member teaching the course determines that providing the accommodation would fundamentally alter an essential element of the course, and, upon consultation with Accommodative Services, comes to an agreement about the new arrangement; - The student tries the accommodation and it is not effective; - The student requests a different accommodation, provided it is reasonable and appropriate; - The student does not accept the initial accommodation determination from Accommodative Services and successfully grieves the issue.

 If a student obtains an Accommodation Letter after the beginning of classes, do I have to go back to the beginning and retest or reevaluate assignments completed before receipt of the accommodation letter?

-A student who completes the intake process with Accommodative Services is entitled to services and accommodations in the course from the date that the student provides the Accommodation Letter to the faculty member until the end of the course.
-Rhodes State College is not required to provide retroactive accommodations, expunge or reexamine course work completed before documentation of a disability, even if the student can establish that they had a disability at the time of the course work in question.
-(The faculty member has the discretion to allow students to revise completed work or retake tests.)
+A student is entitled to services and accommodations in the course from the date the student provides the Accommodation Letter to the faculty member until the end of the course.
+Rhodes State College is not required to provide retroactive accommodations, expunge, or reexamine course work completed before documentation of a disability, even if the student can establish that they had a disability at the time of the course work in question.